 The phrase Mardi Gras translates to "Fat Tuesday," and the traditions of this celebration find their roots in the practice of using up all the fat in the home in preparation for Lenten fasting.

-A delectable cinnamon concoction, each King Cake has a baby inside, and whosoever gets the slice with the baby has to buy next year's cake.
+A delectable cinnamon concoction, each King Cake has a baby inside.
+Whoever is lucky enough to get the slice with the baby has to buy next year's cake.
 Therefore, pick your piece carefully!

 Best Spots to Instagram the Festivities